fbpx

 You can apply for a family camp and one of the week-long camps.
 However, we prioritise those who have not been to camp before.
 You can apply for our virtual Camp in the Cloud as well.

-Yes, but priority will be given to children living within the region of the camp and you will be responsible for getting your child or family to and from camp.
+Yes, but you will be responsible for getting your child or family to and from camp.
 If your child becomes unwell at camp you must be able to travel to collect them from camp.

 We have limited residential camps and camper places available, and so we can not guarantee a place for any camper.
-Each application will be assessed on it’s own merits and we prioritise campers who have not been residentially before and those in most need and who would gain the most out of the experience.
-We will run an active reserve list for each residential camp.
+Each application will be assessed on its own merits and we prioritise campers who have not been residentially before and those in most need and who would gain the most out of the experience.
+We will run an active waitlist for each residential camp.

 We assess every application on an individual basis, both for the child’s safety and to ensure we can meet their individual needs.
 All applications are assessed by our Nursing and Wellbeing team to make sure they meet our criteria to ensure camper safety and ensure the medical team can work to the best of their ability.
 We prioritise children and families who have not been to one of our camps before.

-Yes, but we do prioritise children and families who are first-time applicants to our camps, so you may initially be placed on our reserve list to see where we have availability when applications have closed.
+Yes, but we do prioritise children and families who are first-time applicants to our camps, so you may initially be placed on our waitlist to see where we have availability when applications have closed.

 No problem, on the login page put in your email address and click underneath for help with your password, and follow the instructions.